netlight-johannadagfalk/goclimate/app/views/api/documentations/show.md

 ## Errors

-GoClimateNeutral uses conventional HTTP status codes to indicate the success or failure of API requests.
+GoClimate uses conventional HTTP status codes to indicate the success or failure of API requests.

-**Summary of HTTP status codes used by the GoClimateNeutral API:**
+**Summary of HTTP status codes used by the GoClimate API:**

 - **200 OK:** Request was successful.
 - **404 Not Found:** The requested resource could not be found.
 - **401 Unauthorized:** API key provided was not valid.
-- **500, 502, 503, 504:** Server errors on the GoClimateNeutral side.
+- **500, 502, 503, 504:** Server errors on the GoClimate side.
 Only used
   in exceptional circumstances.

 ## Resources